jkeneda/jupyter-math-book/_sources/docs/development-stuff/math-tests.md

 # Math Tests

+Can I do Mermaid diagrams inside of tab environments?

+:::::{tab-set}

+::::{tab-item}

 You can do inline math: $e^{i\pi} = -1$ and display style math:

 $$a^2 + b^2 = c^2$$